 - 3. By way of illustration only of subsection F.2 above, if an applicant's property is located in the Lake Watershed Overlay District (LWOD) with a total lot area of 10,000 square feet, 10% or 1,000 square feet of impermeable surface coverage would be permitted.
-If the property already had 1,300 square feet of impermeable surface coverage (300 square feet in excess of the applicable coverage limitation for nonconforming lots) which the applicant desired to retain while redeveloping the property, the granting of a special permit would be conditioned upon the applicant obtaining a conservation easement on at least 3,000 square feet of land (300 square feet times 10) in the LWOD to offset any drainage or environmental impact that might occur as a result of exceeding the applicable coverage limitation, or making a monetary contribution to the DRA Fund in the amount of 3,000 square feet multiplied by the monetary contribution equal to the cost to protect 10 square feet of land, set pursuant to Subsection F.2 above. - G. In no case shall the applicant be permitted to increase nonconforming impermeable surface coverage on a lot unless the Planning Board finds that such increase is necessary for public health or safety or the safety of the occupants of the property.
+If the property already had 1,300 square feet of impermeable surface coverage (300 square feet in excess of the applicable coverage limitation for nonconforming lots) which the applicant desired to retain while redeveloping the property, the granting of a special permit would be conditioned upon the applicant obtaining a conservation easement on at least 3,000 square feet of land (300 square feet times 10) in the LWOD to offset any drainage or environmental impact that might occur as a result of exceeding the applicable coverage limitation, or making a monetary contribution to the DRA Fund in the amount of 3,000 square feet multiplied by the monetary contribution equal to the cost to protect 10 square feet of land, set pursuant to Subsection F.2 above.
+Where a monetary contribution has been previously been made pursuant to §148-8-9-F (2) above concerning a redeveloped lot, if the applicant or a successor in interest seeks subsequent redevelopment of a lot, credit for the prior contributions will be applied toward the monetary contribution required for future development. - G. In no case shall the applicant be permitted to increase nonconforming impermeable surface coverage on a lot..